pmellis/Blog-2015/README.md

-##Patrick Ellis' 2015 Notesand Observations
+##Patrick Ellis' 2015 Notes and Observations

 > *When we study law we are not studying a mystery but a well-known profession.*